mapa17/mapa17.github.io/index.md

 # nav: "special"
 author_profile: true
 ---
-Hello,

-welcome to my personal web page where I write about my projects and interests with varying regularity and without guarantee for quality nor taste.
+to my personal web page where I write about my projects and interests with varying regularity and without guarantee for quality nor taste.